vitorpatrickmoraes/CarSalesManagement/README.md

-# ContactList
+# CarSalesManagement
-Contact list web app made with Django Web Framework
+Web app made with Django Web Framework for manage cars for a car dealership